KBitLogic/Chiaroscuro/README.md

 ﻿# ⚫ *Chiaroscuro* ⚪

+- *the interplay of light and shadow to emphasize volume and illustrate emotion*

+---

 ## A Modern Dark Theme for Visual Studio 2022

-**Chiaroscuro** - *the interplay of light and shadow to emphasize volume and illustrate emotion*

----

 > Coding in *Chiaroscuro*. . .